-In the below example I've chosen to add 10 additional seconds of lead time and an additional 5 seconds of lag time to all of the clips.
+In the below example 10 seconds of lead time and 5 seconds of lag time have been added to all of the clips.
 After clicking the 'Apply Lead and Lag' box, you can see the duration of those previously 11 second long clips is now 26 seconds.

-Using this tool, those clips have now been given more "breathing room", and can be more easily examined within the larger context of the game.
-You can further refine or tweak your clips to your heart's content, adding Lead or Lag Time to fine tune them and create exactly the clip you're looking to Highlight or examine.
+Using this tool, you can refine or tweak your clips to your heart's content, adding Lead or Lag Time to fine tune them and create exactly the clip you're looking to Highlight or examine.